solv-finance/solv-v2-market/README.md

 ## Installation

-To install Solv V2 Market, pull the repository from GitHub and use `yarn` or `npm` to install all dependencies.
+To install Solv V2 Market, pull the repository from GitHub and to install all dependencies through `yarn` or `npm`.

 ```shell
 git clone git@github.com:solv-finance-dev/solv-v2-market.git